 Where so many nu-metal outfits cack-handedly attempted to tap into some corporate notion of the ‘teenage mindset’, Papa Roach bypassed all artifice, literally catapulting us into the chaos of their live show via the bedrooms of some of their closest friends and biggest fans.

-Almost 20 years down the line, the song -– and its video -– resonate timelessly, still pulsating with all the heartbreak and angsty attitude of internal teenage tumult.
+Over two decades down the line, the song and its video resonate timelessly, still pulsating with all the heartbreak and angsty attitude of internal teenage tumult.
 Time, however, waits for no fan.
-We thought it’d be a trip to catch up with a few of the faces in the crowd to re-live their memories of a definitive musical experience and find out where life has taken them all the years down the line...
+We thought it’d be a trip to catch up with a few of the faces in the crowd to re-live their memories of a definitive musical experience and find out where life has taken them all the years down the line…

 Hey Matthew!
 So, what were you like as a teen back in the year 2000?